StoyoKaramihalev/CMS_Dominance/index.md

 ## Introduction
-This repository holds the analyses and figures for the manuscript *"Sexually divergent effects of social dominance on chronic stress outcomes in mice"*.
+This repository holds the analyses and figures for the following manuscript:
+*"Sexually divergent effects of social dominance on chronic stress outcomes in mice"*.

 Authors:

-Stoyo Karamihalev*†*, Elena Brivio*†*, Cornelia Flachskamm, Rainer Stoffel, and Alon Chen* (*†* : Equal contribution authors)
+Stoyo Karamihalev*†*, Elena Brivio*†*, Cornelia Flachskamm, Rainer Stoffel, and Alon Chen* (*†*Equal contribution authors)

 An early version of the manuscript will be available on bioRxiv soon.

-## Analysis and Figures
+## Analyses and Figures
-The analyses and figures for this manuscript are available as a r-markdown document under [here](https://stoyokaramihalev.github.io/CMS_Dominance/Figures.html)
+The analyses and figures from this manuscript are available as a markdown document [here](https://stoyokaramihalev.github.io/CMS_Dominance/Figures.html).

-Helper functions used in figures.Rmd are available in the repository under /code.

 ## Additional Sources
 For additional details on the "Social Box" paradigm, see: